ezmilhouse/docker-station/README.md

 ##### What is happening here?
 > The `Vagrantfile` let's you define the network for your Vagrant box, so the IP we're using in the following steps is set here - change it if you like.

-> Vagrant will check the `Vagrantfile` form this repo's root directory to create a Vagrant box.
+> Vagrant will check the `Vagrantfile` from this repo's root directory to create a Vagrant box.
 Take a look at the file - the box will be provisioned for the use with Docker and afterwards a bootstrapping provision script `./bin/vagrant.provision.sh` is called.
 That script is initiating the building of 3 Docker images:
 - a basic Ubuntu image
 - one for Node.js
 - one for NGINX